Table of Contents

-“Then Peter said to them, “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit” (Acts 2:38).
+New converts often ask the question: do we need to be perfect before baptism?
+The apostle Peter gives the answer: ‘Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit’” (Acts 2:38).
 Repentance includes more than just the confession of sin.
-This word means not only a change of mind but a new direction of the will, an altered purpose and attitude.
+It means not only a change of mind but a new direction of the will, an altered purpose and actions.

-The Jews emphasized repentance as a necessary prerequisite to salvation by the Messiah.
+The Jews emphasized repentance as a necessary prerequisite to salvation.
 The rabbis had a saying that “if the Israelites would repent for one day, the Messiah son of David would come immediately.”
 According to their teachings, repentance included sorrow for sin, restitution wherever possible, and the decision not to repeat the sin.

+The sinner needs not wait till he is perfect before baptism.
+It is the Lord who will help him grow through the life-long process of sanctification.
 Baptism is similar to marriage.
 When a man decides to unite with his bride, he disconnects himself from other love relationships and vows to be faithful to his wife.
 But that does not mean that every man has to be perfect before marriage.
 The perfect relationship between the husband and the wife will be realized as they grow day by day in understanding and love.